wyndale/Software-Architecture-Overview-System-Design/README.md

    - **Component Diagram**: System components and their interactions.
 ---
 ### 5. **Entity Relationship Diagram**
-- Though ERD is not a UML diagram I included the Entity Relationship Diagram (ERD) to visually represent the structure and relationships of the Library Management System.
+- Though ERD is not a UML diagram we included the Entity Relationship Diagram (ERD) to visually represent the structure and relationships of the Library Management System.
 It clearly defines how key entities like Users,